 Sour Cream and Onion Cornbread

 If you’re a long-time reader, you’ll know that I’m a self-confessed cornmeal snob.
-I have certain small-town brands that I swear by and come near to a swoon and faint if I should happen to run out of them.
+I have certain small-town brands that I swear by and will come near to a swoon and faint if I should happen to run out of them.

 But, somehow…and I don’t know what happened…I wound up with two boxes of corn muffin mix in my pantry one day.
 What the heck possessed me to buy them, I’ll never know.